 RANT BEGINS: This film actually debuted 3 days early in Dolby Cinema, and this is important.
-I don’t know if it was AMC Theater’s idea or the studios idea, but this marked a real coming out party for the format (Yes, this is all relevant to the film.
+I don’t know if it was AMC Theater’s idea or the studio's idea, but this marked a real coming out party for the format (Yes, this is all relevant to the film.
 I’m getting there).
 The magic of this format has been very much lost in the shadows of IMAX except for the true cinephile that gets deep into the sound and brilliance of the projected image.
-No, it does not replace 70mm film, but in the digital are,a it is this formats laser projected beauty that can literally darken an entire theater with it’s blacks, unlike a regular projector that uses a bulb.
-Or make colors brilliantly come to life from this laser honed precision!… but, that is not the most relevant part to this movie.
+No, it does not replace 70mm film, but in the digital arena, it is this formats laser projected beauty that can literally darken an entire theater with its blacks, unlike a regular projector that uses a bulb.
+Or make colors brilliantly come to life from this laser-honed precision!… but, that is not the most relevant part of this movie.

 *Yes, it was Jackson Maine and Ally!